 And that, of course, turned out to be very far indeed.
 Although conceived before the film’s debut, Hitchhiker’s had the good fortune to premiere just after Star Wars made Britain, like the rest of the Western world, wild for anything science fiction.
 Adams soon found himself sitting at the nexus of an entire cottage industry, as Hitchhiker’s was adapted into seemingly every medium imaginable: novels (three of them in the initial rush); another six-episode radio serial; another audio version released as two double albums; a six-episode television serial; even theatrical performances.
 Adams was intimately involved with all of these variations and re-packagings, with the exception only of the plays.

 It was, to say the least, a heady time in the life of the still very young Douglas Adams.
 His first Hitchhiker’s novel was published in October of 1979 and within a few weeks was the bestselling paperback in Britain.
 Suddenly he was a wealthy and even modestly famous man.
 He later colorfully described this period as “like having an orgasm with no foreplay.”
-It was even stranger because the role in which he would enjoy his biggest success, that of novelist, had never been anywhere on his career agenda, a fact which perhaps does a great deal to explain why he would struggle so mightily to actually, you know, write books in the year to follow.
-Initially a strictly British phenomenon, Hitchhiker’s spread to the United States as well within a year or two, when the books were picked up by Simon and Schuster’s Pocket imprint and PBS broadcasted the television version.
+It was even stranger because the role in which he would enjoy his biggest success, that of novelist, had never been anywhere on his career agenda, a fact which perhaps does a great deal to explain why he would struggle so mightily to actually, you know, write books in the years to follow.
+Initially a strictly British phenomenon, Hitchhiker’s spread to the United States as well within a year or two, when the books were picked up by Simon and Schuster’s Pocket imprint and PBS broadcast the television version.
 By 1982, when the third book debuted a bestseller, Hitchhiker’s was firmly ensconced as an institution in nerd culture on both sides of the Atlantic, a place it still occupies to this day.
 And it looked to have the potential of spreading well beyond the nerds: immediately after finishing the third book, Adams moved to Hollywood to begin working on the script for a Hitchhiker’s feature film to be produced by Ivan Reitman of Animal House fame.

 Hitchhiker’s wasn’t the only novelty in nerd culture of the early 1980s.
 There was also the computer, and computer games.
 These two things inevitably came together quite early.
 In 1981, a British civil servant named Bob Chappell decided he’d like to write a text adventure based on Hitchhiker’s for his Commodore PET.
 He wrote to Adams’s British publisher, Pan Books, to ask permission.
 With little idea just what he was really on about, they said sure, as long as Pan and Adams himself were properly acknowledged.
 Chappell made his game, a simple treasure hunt which demanded you return five items to the “Five Artefacts Inn” to win; the parser which did the demanding was “Eddie, your faithful computer” from the novels.
 Chappell sold the game to software publisher Supersoft for “£500 worth of microchips and assorted programs.”
 However, the British software market was still in its infancy and the market for PET games — the PET being a fairly expensive machine used primarily for business — was a pretty small part of even that.
 Thus this original version of Hitchhiker’s made little impression, and seems never to have even been noticed by Adams himself or any of his immediate associates.